susam/emacs4cl/README.md

     `~/.emacs.d/elpa/archives` directory for archive contents in case you are curious.
 If the archive contents have not been fetched then the second line fetches them.
 Thus the second line executes only when the Emacs initialization is loaded for the first time.
-Thus, the first time Emacs starts with the [.emacs](.emacs) file of this repository, it takes a while to fetch the package archives.
-However, once the packages archived have been fetched and Emacs is started again later, it starts instantly because the code above takes care not to fetch package archives again when it is already cached locally.
+The first time Emacs starts with the [.emacs](.emacs) file of this repository, it takes a while to fetch the package archives.
+However, once the package archives have been fetched and Emacs is started again later, it starts instantly because the code above takes care not to fetch package archives again when it is already cached locally.